antaldaniel/reprex/content/authors/developer/_index.md

 c) excited to maintain and develop one or more of our packages

 All of our packages follow the modernization of the R language and are built on rlang and vctrs.
 All the packages use the tidyverse as a dependency, which creates a consistent user interface (i.e. dplyr, tidyr, tidyselect.)

+{{< spoiler text="How to apply?" >}}

+- [x] You will need a free  [Keybase](https://manual.dataobservatory.eu/tools.html#keybase) account and free [Github](https://manual.dataobservatory.eu/collaboration-tools.html#github) account for group working.
+If you do not have a GitHub account, you will be expected to make an account and accomplish the free practices on [this](https://manual.dataobservatory.eu/collaboration-tools.html#github) link.
+This is as an essential skill to work on open collaboration, open science or open source projects.

+- [x] Please download this file ([bio_template.md](https://ccsi.dataobservatory.eu/documents/bio_template.md)) and edit it according to the instruction in the file (they are invisible here on the website) in a text editor, such as NotePad, WordPad, VIM and send it back to as an .md file or .txt file.
+If you are not familiar with text editors, here is a [bio_template.docx](https://ccsi.dataobservatory.eu/documents/bio_template.docx) or [bio_template.rtf](https://ccsi.dataobservatory.eu/documents/bio_template.rtf) version.

+- [x] In the bio template write a motivation letter: what would you like to learn and what would you like to do as your tiny project at Reprex?
+See a few examples at the end of this page (below our requirements) to get inspired!

+- [x] You will work up to 20 hours a week: please state in your application how many hours you would like to work.
+We will provide some flexibility for tests, exams, holidays.
+You will partly work remotely, and partly based in our inclusive environment of [Apollo 14](https://www.impactcity.nl/en/werken-in-apollo-14/), The Hague's Impact Hub for impact startups.

+- [x] Add a profile photo (at least 600px wide, not bigger than 3-4 megabytles).
+We will make publish this picture in black and white behind a circle mask.
+Make sure that the crop of your face is not too tight in a circle.
+To avoid different formats of portraits, they will be behind a circle mask, as on the [partners](https://ccsi.dataobservatory.eu/#partners) page.
+We will delete your photo if you will not be our intern, if yes, we will place it among our contributors profiles.

+Save the file as `your_name.md` or `your_name.rtf` and add the small profile profile photo as `your_name.png` or `your_name.jpg` to an email that you send to the attention of the Reprex team to the email address:

+`apply `[at] `reprex` [dot] `nl`

+Text file ❓ Photo❓Yes, we want to see if you are able to work with different, non-Microsoft/non-Apple specific, interoperable files, and if you are a human who got to this point in reading 😊 .
+We will delete all files ♻ of those candidates who will not become interns and make it to our [team](https://reprex.nl/people/)️.

+In the email, please write a few sentences about your motivation, availability and place some links to your work (GitHub repos or things you have done in R.)

+{{< /spoiler >}}

 ### Packages
 Please visit our [dataobservatory.eu](https://github.com/dataobservatory-eu/) github page, and check out our advice for [new contributors](https://github.com/dataobservatory-eu/new-contributors).